CCC Events

 May 9-10, 2016 · Washington, DC

 Over the past 10 years, the Computing Community Consortium has hosted dozens of research visioning workshops to imagine, discuss, and debate the future of computing and its role in addressing societal needs.
-This symposium draws these topics into a program designed to illuminate current and future trends in computing and the potential for computing to address national challenges.
+This symposium drew these topics into a program designed to illuminate current and future trends in computing and the potential for computing to address national challenges.

 Privacy by Design – Catalyzing Privacy by Design